pycroscopy/atomai/README.md

 TODO:

-0) Add trajectories analysis to atomstat
+0) Test trajectories analysis to atomstat on WS2 data.

 1) Add several trained models for Graphene and ferroics (single and multi class)